dblock/kahneraja.github.io/_posts/2016-04-04-what-is-a-one-on-one-peer-review-feedback-lunch.md

 	Wait.
 What exactly is a “one on one peer review feedback lunch" I hear you ask?

-	It’s an opportunity for two people to get some on-the-ground feedback in a open, honest and friendly forum.
+	It’s an opportunity for two people to get together and share on-the-ground feedback in an open, honest and friendly forum.

 	A chance for us to have a two way conversation in private about three things.